carlosperate/carlosperate.github.io/plugins/README.md

     - Updated to work with Markdown, details in its README
 * Embed Tweet: https://github.com/professorsloth/pelican-embed-tweet
     - Updated and expanded for this website, details in its README
+* Social Card
+    - Custom plugin to fetch URLs social media cards during build and add it to the article as static HTML
 * Medium Preview
     - Custom built for this website to include Medium Post previews
     - Quite likely not used any more and not part of the website